liorghub/SONiC/doc/ztp/inband_ztp.md

 3. Delete file ztp_dhcp.json and restart interfaces-config service.
 When ztp_dhcp.json does not exist, interfaces-config service will create dhclient.conf without request of ZTP options.

 ### 3.1.4 SWSS COPP
-To make DHCP packets arrive to CPU, need to register the following traps:
+For making DHCP packets arrive to CPU, need to register the following traps:
 - SAI_HOSTIF_TRAP_TYPE_DHCP_L2
 - SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2

 Service config-setup creates new config_db.json during init and performs config relaod to load it.
-We will add the following to this config_db.json:
+The following will be added to this config_db.json:
 ```
 COPP_TRAP|dhcpl2
   always_enabled:true
 ```
-ZTP engine will delete this table from config DB when ZTP finishes its work.
+ZTP engine will delete this key from config DB when ZTP finishes its work.

 COPP manager listens to changes in COPP_TRAP table, therefore will handle and register the traps.
 When COPP manger handles changes in COPP_TRAP table it uses static data that is being read in init and kept in the cache, this data is generated from copp_cfg.j2.